altillimity/Auto137/README.md

 Then install all python libraries.

-`sudo pip3 install satellitetle orbit_predictor apscheduler pyyaml`
+`sudo pip3 install satellitetle orbit_predictor apscheduler pyyaml PyRSS2Gen`

 Now clone this git repo, edit the config file to your likings and start main.py using `python3 main.py`.
 If you experience an exception concerning `config = yaml.load(f, Loader=yaml.FullLoader)`, change it into `config = yaml.load(f)`.